mindkin/hourfleet/docs/youconfigure.md

 ---
 # What You Can Configure

-When you join Hourfleet, you are going to get your own hosted "Operational" car sharing web site at an address like: *https://yourcompany.hourfleet.com*.
+When you join Hourfleet, you are going to get your own car sharing web app hosted for you at an address like: https://yourcompany.hourfleet.com.

-That site will be customized for your customers to look and feel like your business.
-But there are a few things you need to tell us so that it works like your business.
+Your web app will need to be customized to suit your business model, and tailored to your company brand.

-You can see this "Operational Site" and the other things you are going to get at [What Is In The Box](inthebox.html)
+You can see an example of what your web app will look like at [What Is In The Box](inthebox.html)

 # What Is A Network Operator?
-To Hourfleet you (and your business) are known as a "Network Operator", since you operate a car sharing network on the Hourfleet platform.
+From the perspective of Hourfleet, you (and your business) are known as a "Network Operator", since you operate a car sharing network on the Hourfleet platform.

-As a Network Operator you are likely to have many things unique to your business, such as: your own brand, your own social media presence, and different rules about how your price and charge your customers for sharing cars on your network.
+As a Network Operator you are very likely to have many things unique to your business, such as: your own brand, your own social media presence, and also different rules about how your price and charge your customers for renting and borrowing cars on your network.

-You probably already have your own website for your business that is focused upon capturing new customers and providing that all important front door to your business, to turn interested browsers into paying customers.
-You'll want to keep that website, so Hourfleet will extend your website to provide all the tools you and your customers need to run your car sharing business.
+You are very likely to already have your own website for your business that is focused upon capturing new customers and providing that all important front door to your business, to turn interested browsers into paying customers.

+You'll want to keep that website, and the Hourfleet web app will extend your website to provide all the tools you and your customers need to run your car sharing business.

+There is lots to configure for your specific car sharing business and how the Hourfleet web app should look and behave.
+Let's get started.

 ## Your Configuration
-But first we need to know some stuff about how you want Hourfleet to run your business for you.
+You will have your own configuration that you can manage.

+There are several areas of the configuration, each with its own purpose.

+The example below, gives you an idea of the kinds of things you can customize.

+> Note: the file below is in JSON format, which is just how we represent it today.
+We are working on representing for you in a different format.

+### Support

+These settings are displayed on the support page of your web app, and in various places around the web app that reference support/assistance for your customers

 ~~~
-{
+	"Support": {
-	"Support": { // Displayed on the support page of your app, and various places that reference support/assistance
 		"Guidance": "If there is an issue with a car during your booking we  recommend first contacting the owner.
 You can find their contact information under the owner section of your booking",
 		"Social": {
 			"Facebook": {